Healthy Soil Program Grants

-Zero Foodprint and CDFA have partnered to provide Healthy Soil Grants to California Producers
+Zero Foodprint and CDFA partnered to provide Healthy Soil Grants to California growers.

-Subscribe to the HSP Google calendar to stay up to date with meetings and grant program deadlines.
+Subscribe to the HSP Google calendar or iCal calendar to stay up to date with meetings and grant program deadlines.

 • There is no minimum grant amount.
 The absolute maximum for on-farm practice implementation is $200,000.
 ZFP encourages smaller projects in the $25,000-$100,000 range.
 HSP is a reimbursement grant structure, meaning that payments will be made after the practices are implemented (typically on an annual basis).